 Winesday and Demos and Drinks are traditions, and they're awesome.
 Thank you to the office manager for always keeping such good snacks around.
 Thank you to the cofounders for making everyone drinks from scratch.

 Because taking a more entrepreneurial route seems like the right move for me personally.

 Good people, consistent message, capable of recognizing the Pasadena talent if they haven't already (but I think they do).

 Why'd you stay so long if you found it so intolerable to work here?
 This is not a prison and there are no shortages on tech jobs in LA.
 Also, what a pain in the asp it is to log into Glassdoor and leave a review on a company brand that doesn't even exist anymore.
 Sorry you're having such a bad day still.
 Please don't deter good talent from working with my awesome teammates.

 Advice to Management

-I applied online.
+I applied through a recruiter.
 The process took 2 weeks.
 I interviewed at Bankrate (West Palm Beach, FL).